Learn Polish vocabulary

 B1 the locking mechanism of a firearm noun

-How many Polish words do you actually need?
+How many words do you need to be fluent in Polish?

 Vocabulary researchers measure Polish word size in word families — a root word and its inflected and derived forms.
 Polish is a highly inflected language, so a single family can include many surface forms.